dycheng-ai/recipe-rating-prediction/README.md

 |        3 |   63.0586 |
 |        4 |   57.1737 |
 |        5 |   54.7138 |

 The grouped table showcases how as the rating increases, the number of minutes taken for the recipe decreases.

 ## Assessment of Missingness
+The statistic I looked at tested whether recipes with missing ratings differ from recipes with non-missing ratings in terms of the number of minutes the recipe took (**minutes**) and how long the recipe's reviewes were (**review_length**).

+The missinginess of the **rating** column is **NMAR** which is shown through the permutation testing done with the new column **review_length**.
+Through permutation testing, the code outputted an observered difference of -56.9 with a p-value of 0.0, we reject the null indicating that the missingness of **ratings** is related to **review_length** column.

+In contrast, through permutation testing for the **minutes** column, the p-value was 0.114 indicating that the observed difference of 51.45 was within the normaly range, indicating that the missingness of **ratings** is not related to the **minutes** column.

 ## Hypothesis Testing